 Yes.
 This is largely because it does not have an income tax.
 As a result, Social Security retirement benefits, pension income, retirement account income and all other forms of retirement income are not taxed at the state level in Texas.

 The Lone Star State’s friendly retirement income tax laws, along with its low cost of living, can compensate for other taxes that may put a dent in a senior’s budget.
 Sales taxes in Texas are over 8% (on average).
-The average effective property tax rate is 1.94%.
-This is fourth highest in the United States.
+The average effective property tax rate is 1.86%.
+This is sixth highest in the United States.

 Is Social Security taxable in Texas?

 No. Social Security benefits are not taxed by the state of Texas.
-If you have other income in addition to Social Security, however, they may still be subject to federal income taxes.
+If you have other income in addition to Social Security, however, it may still be subject to federal income taxes.

 Are other forms of retirement income taxable in Texas?

-No. Whether you have income from a 401(k), a pension or an IRA, your retirement income will not be taxed in Texas.
-Likewise, if you plan on working part-time during retirement, your work income will not be taxed.
-Texas is an especially good location for those planning on such a “worktirement” as it has a relatively low unemployment rate.
+No. Whether you have income from a 401(k), a pension or an IRA, Texas will not tax your retirement income.
+Likewise, if you plan on working part-time during retirement, Texas will not take your work income.
+Texas is an especially good location for those planning on such a “worktirement,” as it has a relatively low unemployment rate.

 How high are property taxes in Texas?

 Very high.
-The average effective property tax rate in Texas is 1.94%.
-This is the fourth highest average in the U.S. That means a typical homeowner in Texas can expect to spend about $1,940 in annual property taxes for every $100,000 in home value.
+The average effective property tax rate in Texas is 1.86%.
+This is the sixth highest average in the U.S. That means a typical homeowner in Texas can expect to spend about $1,860 in annual property taxes for every $100,000 in home value.

 Despite those high property taxes, housing costs in Texas are below average.
-Overall, housing in Texas is 14.2% less expensive than the national average.
-The median home value is about $130,000.
+Overall, housing in Texas is right around the national average.
+The median home value is about $142,000.
 Seniors in Texas also benefit from a number of property tax relief programs.

 What is the Texas age 65 or older exemption?